What Is The Square Root Of 129

 Methods to Calculate the Square Root of 129

-There are several methods to calculate the square root of 129.
+You've got several methods worth knowing here.
 Here are some of the most common:

 1. Estimation and Averaging: This method involves making an initial guess and refining it through averaging.